thenicholasbarnett/CMS_2026PbPb/executable/Condor/README.md

 <img src="../../image/HTCondor_logo.png" alt="HTCondor logo" width="700"/>

 HTCondor, formerly Condor, is a distributed high throughput computing system developed at University of Wisconsin-Madison, providing a specialized workload management system.
 Users submit jobs to a scheduler, these jobs are placed in a queue, and HTCondor chooses when and where to run the jobs.
 HTCondor is open source, licensed under Apache 2.0, with extensive documentation.
-Please see the resources section for additional information regarding HTCondor.
+Please see the resources section for additional information.
 <br><br>
 <h1>HTCondor Job Submission</h1>

-Condor can be accessed through CMSSW, and these bash scripts can make this a smooth interaction.
+Condor can be accessed through LXPLUS, and these bash scripts can make this a smooth interaction.
 By specifying a working directory, with a CMSSW release, you can also use these bash scripts to schedule Condor jobs with ease.
 Here is a set of three bash scripts acting as a Condor submission wrapper.

 > Prerequisites: Access to LXPLUS and a CMSSW release on AFS or EOS